About registration of a food business

 - Certain agricultural premises

-Use our contact form if you think you may be exempt.
+Use our Environmental Health contact form if you think you may be exempt.

-A copy of your completed registration form will be sent to any other enforcement agency who may have a food enforcement role in connection with your business.
+A copy of your completed registration form will be sent to any other enforcement agency who may have a food enforcement role in relation to your business.
 For example, Trading Standards at Leicestershire County Council or another environmental health service.